MikeCris89/reddflix/README.md

 ### Recursive normalization

-`formatCommentTree` walks the raw response and produces a clean recursive type:
+`formatCommentTree` walks the raw response and produces a clean recursive type.
+It strips unused fields, normalizes the `replies: "" | object` discriminator into a real array, and recurses into children.
+By the time the data hits the component, `replies` is always an array and the tree can be walked without defensive checks.

 ```ts
 type RedditCommentFormatted = RefinedCommentBase & {
 	replies: RedditCommentFormatted[];
 };
 ```

-The function strips unused fields, normalizes the `replies: "" | object` discriminator into a real array, and recurses into children.
-By the time the data hits the component, `replies` is always an array and the tree can be walked without defensive checks.

-This refined version is what gets persisted to IndexedDB via RTK Query — keeping client storage small and load times fast.

 ### Threaded rendering